BerkM125/RocketGL/README.md

 Many of the functions of the rocket classes are not yet implemented, those will be added with time, this is just a first version
 Note: main.cpp is just an implementation, not a part of the library
 # A Basic Demo:
+Note: you must have your own OpenGL drawing loop implemented, this code should be inserted into that.
+OpenGL drawing functions will not be mentioned here.
 To start rendering and modeling a rocket, the first thing you need to do is initialize a ```fullrocket``` object:
 ```cpp
 fullrocket myrocket;